top of page

 Tobacco, Possession of Tobacco and Smoking

-If a participant of the Youth Center has in his/her possession, tobacco or cigarettes, e-cigarette, cigarette lighter, or matches, this is ground for permanent suspension.
-Participants who are with other participants who are smoking should make a responsible decision to remove themselves from this area.
-Otherwise, they, too, may be permanently suspended.
-The Sullivan Police Department will be notified when participants are in possession of tobacco products.
+If a participant of the Youth Center has in his/her possession, tobacco, cigarettes, e-cigarette, cigarette lighter, or matches, this is grounds for suspension.
+Participants who are with other participants who are smoking should make the responsible decision to remove themselves from this area and notify staff.
+Otherwise, they, too, may be suspended.
+The local Police Department will be notified when participants are in possession of tobacco products.
+Materials in the possession of minors must be picked up by a legal guardian within seven business days or it will be discarded.
+More serious action may be taken per the substance and at the discretion of the Site Staff.
+This may include reporting to law enforcement.

-Use/display of pagers and cell phones at the Life House Youth Center
+Use/display of cell phones at the Life House Youth Center

-The staff may advise participants, to turn off cell phones and pagers during certain activities held in the youth center.
+The staff may advise participants to turn off cell phones during certain activities held in the youth center.

 Vandalism

-Damaging city property or the property of others will not be tolerated.
+Damaging LHYC property or the property of others will not be tolerated.
 A police report will be made and any information on the suspect will be given to them.
-In any matter regarding such situations however, incidents will be written at all times by the Life House Youth Center Staff to keep a record of such behavior.
 Parents may be liable to pay for damages.

 Behaviors described above will be addressed by following these procedures: